 The second step was to perform in-depth customer journey mapping workshops with all departments in the company.
 These workshops, while long, were extremely beneficial in finalizing our current state customer journey map.

-We were able to see a clear view of the entire journey our clients take, from researching the web for our services to hiring us all the way through to annual strategy meetings and everything in between.
-This global view included the varying software, objects (ie. phone, computer, snail mail), and people that our clients communicate with throughout the journey, as well as all of the things done behind the scenes that can go unnoticed.
+We were able to see a clear view of the entire journey our clients take, from researching the web for our services, signing the contract, having annual strategy meetings, and everything in between.
+This global view included the varying software, objects (ie. phone, computer, snail mail), and people that our clients interact with throughout the journey, as well as everything behind the scenes.

 When it was all said and done, we were able to look at the entire experience and identify the overarching themes, gaps, WOW moments, and pain points that our clients were going through.